Kathy Griffin reveals lung cancer diagnosis - KVIA

 By Lisa Respers France, CNN

-“I’ve got to tell you guys something.
-I have cancer,” Griffin began a note posted Monday on her verified Instagram account.
+A day after going public with her lung cancer diagnosis and plans to have surgery, Griffin posted on her official Instagram account about where she is now.

-“I’m about to go into surgery to have half of my left lung removed,” the note continued.
-“Yes, I have lung cancer even though I’ve never smoked!”
+“Wow!
+I’m so grateful for all the love you guys are sending me,” Griffin wrote in the caption.
+“Surgery went well yesterday.
+Phew.”

-Griffin’s doctors “are very optimistic” that the cancer is stage one and contained to her left lung, she said.
+In her initial announcement Monday, Griffin, who said she has never smoked, was positive about her prognosis.
+She said her doctors “are very optimistic” that the cancer is stage one and contained to her left lung.

-The star’s expectation is that she will not have to undergo chemotherapy or radiation and that she should “be up and running around as usual in a month or less,” the note read.
+ABC’s “Nightline” aired an exclusive interview with Griffin on Monday night in which she addressed other recent health struggles.
+She said that following a controversial 2017 photo shoot which almost ruined her career, she became dependent to prescription medication and an attempted suicide.

-“It’s been a helluva 4 years, trying to get back to work, making you guys laugh and entertaining you, but I’m gonna be just fine,” Griffin wrote, apparently referencing backlash that followed a controversial photo shoot she did holding a fake, bloody head that resembled Donald Trump.
+“I mean, who bottoms out and tries to take their life at 59?
+It’s almost a joke, right, and by the way, someday, this will all be comedy,” she said.
+“Trust me… I was laughing to stay alive.
+And what I found is I felt like if I can’t make others laugh, then there’s no purpose for me to live.
+There’s no reason for me to live.”

 The-CNN-Wire